-- There are 26 colleges and universities with psychology degree programs in Alabama.
+- There are 25 not-for-profit colleges and universities with psychology degree programs in Alabama.1

-- 10 schools provide a master’s or advanced degree in psychology.
+- 11 schools offer a master’s or advanced degree in psychology.1

-- Highest transfer-out rate: University of North Alabama 39%1
+- Highest transfer-out rate*: Auburn University at Montgomery 54%.1

 Keep reading to learn more about several of the popular psychology programs offered at some of Alabama’s leading universities.